 Tip 1: Take everything out and take stock.
 Purge what you don’t want or need by donating or selling it.

-The first thing I do when organizing any cabinet or closet is to take everything out.
+The first thing I do when organizing cabinets is to take everything out.
 I know this is a pain, and many people simply don’t want to do it.
 But I believe it’s key to getting your spaces to be as neat as they can be.
 If you don’t take everything out, it’s hard to know how much you actually have, and you can miss things stored in the back.
 By taking everything out and actually looking at it, it forces you to make some hard decisions.

 Tip 2: Apply my 3 rules to every item: only keep it if it’s Useful, Beautiful, or Sentimental.